 Companies that claim their eco-friendly products contain bamboo or have antibacterial properties should have reliable scientific evidence to support the claims.
-To learn more about a product’s claims, you can check the product, the company’s website, or contact the company.
-If you aren’t satisfied with the information, you may want to choose a different product.
+To learn more about a product’s claims, check the product, look at the company’s website, or contact the company.
+If you aren’t satisfied with the information, choose a different product.

 Report False Advertising

-If you think you’ve been misled about a product, report it to the FTC at ReportFraud.ftc.gov.
+If you see a misleading marketing claim, report it to the at FTC ReportFraud.ftc.gov.